danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 ```

 ## 2. Thinking in React
+Component-based libraries such as Angular or React redefine web page
+architecture.
+Traditionally, websites were "pages" of data.
+In React, web pages
+are collections of components.
+Each component is a function.

-React redefines web page architecture.
-Instead of a document of information,
+Instead of a HTML document of `<header>`, `<main>`, and `<footer>` elements,
-React renders collections of building blocks or components of information.
+React would have `Header()`, `Main()`, and `Footer()` functions.
+And these
+functions would be split down even further into `Icon()`, `Navigation()`, and
+`Links()`.

-[Blocks-UI](https://blocks-ui.com/demo) fantastically illustrates this idea with
+[Blocks-UI](https://blocks-ui.com/demo) illustrates this idea with a drag and
-a drag and drop website builder.
+drop website builder.
 [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) also covers
 this idea extensively.

-React categorizes information into separate components, similar to how HTML has
-`<header>`, `<main>`, and `<footer>` elements.
-React takes it further though.
-Header would be a component with an Icon component, Navigation component, and
-Links component.

 ![Stripes website broken down in components](./website.png)

 ## 3. Functions, Classes, and Components
-Functions, classes, and components are all the same thing in React.
-Every
+Functions, classes, and components are synonymous in React.
+Every component in
-component in React should be a class or function.
-Classes in JavaScript are just
+React should be a class or function. _Classes in JavaScript are special
-a particular type of function.
-Every component in React returns a snippet of
+functions._

+Because React pages are made out of components, the components must contain HTML.
-HTML called "JSX."
+Every React function returns HTML code called "JSX."

 In plain JavaScript and HTML, the languages are separated.
 In React, components
-encapsulate their JavaScript, HTML, and data making for cleaner code.
+encapsulate their JavaScript, HTML, and data.

 ```js react-live
 function App() {